pradeept/Edditor/README.md

 - Rich text editor.
 - Download your work locally in a document format.
 - Save your work to your Google Drive (this feature is limited).
-- Work will be saved inside folder ``edditor_saves`` (no need to create separately).
+- Work will be saved inside folder ``edditor_saves`` (no need to create the folder separately).

 NOTE: Saving to google drive requires the developer to publish their app into Google Marketplace (includes purchases).
-Visit [Google Drive API]() for more details.
+Visit [Google Drive API](https://support.google.com/cloud/answer/13463073?visit_id=638861147527513797-2448590221&rd=1) for more details.

-We can utilize [Test users]() version.
+- Here we are utilizing [Test users](#1-google-console-setup) (Limited to Dev).

 ## Demonstration 🎞️
 [![Demonstration Video will be added soon!]()]()